G-Chandu-Balaji/Online_library_system/README.md

 # 📚 Online Library System Web App

-This is a simple book library application built with **React**, **React Router**, and **Redux**.
-It allows users to browse books by category, view detailed information about each book, add new books, and handle 404 pages.
+This is a simple book library application built with **React**.
+It allows users to browse books by category, search books by tilte/author, view detailed information about each book, add new books, and handle 404 Error pages.

 ## 🚀 Features